10 Ways to Encourage Discouraged People

 You don’t have to beat up high-performers – they do it to themselves – lift them instead.

-The added responsibility of encouraging others may discourage you, especially if you aren’t good at it.
+All successful leaders fill people with hope.
+But, the added responsibility of encouraging others may discourage you, especially if you aren’t good at it.

 10 Ways to encourage others:

 - Encourage in private.
 The more people involved the more likely they’ll feel a need to posture and protect.